Consultation-Liaison Psychiatry Fellowship

 Description

 Other components of the fellowship include supervised research, teaching, resident supervision, graduated administrative responsibility, journal club, lectures and classes.
-The didactic program includes classes in psychopharmacology, substance use disorders, applied neuroscience, administrative psychiatry, medical ethics, end-of-life psychotherapy, and DEI/minority mental health.
-In addition there is a comprehensive text review to help prepare fellows for the Board examination in Consultation-Liaison Psychiatry.
+The didactic program includes classes in psychopharmacology, substance use disorders, applied neuroscience, HIV psychiatry, administrative psychiatry, medical ethics, end-of-life psychotherapy, and DEI/minority mental health.
+In addition, there is a comprehensive text review to help prepare fellows for the Board examination in Consultation-Liaison Psychiatry.
 There are opportunities for collaboration with research faculty at the New York State Psychiatric Institute.

 There is occasional weekend call with supervisory responsibility, but no night call.